spring-projects/spring-integration/README.md

 ```

 which is also pulled transitively if you deal with target protocol channel adapters.
-For example for Apache Kafka support you need just this:
+For example, for Apache Kafka support you need just this:

 ```xml
 <dependency>